THE COFFEE JOURNAL · RESTAURANT GUIDE

 April 2025 · 9 min read · Carrera Cafe · Season: all seasons

-PETIT CHAMPLAIN AND LOWER TOWN
+PETIT CHAMPLAIN AND THE LOWER TOWN

-UPPER TOWN AND GRANDE ALLÉE
+THE UPPER TOWN AND GRANDE ALLÉE

 SAINT-ROCH: THE CONTEMPORARY SCENE